 Evidence is not the issue; it never has been.
 Support for abortion stems from an issue of the heart.
 Pro-choice activists, Planned Parenthood, and women who have abortions know that unborn babies are human beings, yet they still choose to murder these helpless image-bearers of God.
 Instead of murdering their children, these women should be protecting and laying down their own lives for them.

 Our society has lost its sense of direction; everyone flaunts his or her autonomy and does what is right in his or her own eyes.

 A Historical perspective of Anti-Abortion Activism in the United States

 Pro-Life Before Roe v.
 Wade

 Most people believe that the history of the pro-life movement began as a result of the Supreme Court’s 1973 decision in Roe v.
 Wade, which allowed any woman in the United States to pursue an abortion on demand.
 The anti-abortion movement surprisingly was not started by conservatives or the Republican Party.
-Instead, the early opponents to abortion were most concerned with civil rights.
+Instead, the early abortion opponents were most concerned with civil rights.
 They saw abortion as a means to eradicate minority populations.

 The Pro-Choice Movement Takes Shape

 By the late nineteenth century, almost every state had outlawed abortion except on the grounds of potential threats to the mother’s life.
 In the 1930s, a few doctors began calling for less harsh abortion restrictions.
 The first pro-choice activists claimed that the Roman Catholic Church was trying to use public law to enforce its standards to limit the personal freedom of all Americans.
 The National Federation of Catholic Physicians’ Guilds strongly opposed these pro-choice physicians and wrote that the movement towards legalizing abortion would “make the medical practitioner the gravedigger of the nation.”